Mirror83/restful_payment_gateway_api/README.md

 # Payment Gateway API for Small Businesses
 This is an API being built according to the specification in [this file](task.md)

+The `api` package contains the application code, `restful_payment_gateway_api` package contains configuration for the Django project.

 The API is hosted on [Render](https://render.com/) at https://restful-payment-gateway-api.onrender.com.
 It has the following two endpoints as per the [specification](task.md):
 - GET `/api/v1/payments/{id}`